top of page

 WHO RUNS YOUR GROUPS AND PROGRAMS?

 We are a peer-support group program.
-Groups are facilitated by trained and certified volunteers who have also suffered a loss of a pregnancy or infant.
+Groups are facilitated by trained volunteers who have also suffered a loss of a pregnancy or infant.
 We are not professional therapists, but can provide referrals for those in need.

 CAN MEN ATTEND?